-- Present Our records show that street lighting exists as part of the public road and walkway access for the property. - Absent Our records show that street lighting does not exist as part of the public road and walkway access for the property.
+- Yes Our records show that street lighting exists as part of the public road and walkway access for the property. - No Our records show that street lighting does not exist as part of the public road and walkway access for the property.

-Sanitary sewer service: Sanitary sewers refer to the public infrastructure (either separate or combined with storm sewers) provided for a property to collect sanitary waste water.
+Sanitary sewer service adjacent: Sanitary sewers refer to the public infrastructure (either separate or combined with storm sewers) provided for a property to collect sanitary waste water.

-- Present Our records show that sanitary sewers are adjacent to the property. - Absent Our records show that sanitary sewers are not adjacent to the property.
+- Yes Our records show that sanitary sewers are adjacent to the property. - No Our records show that sanitary sewers are not adjacent to the property.

-Storm sewer service: Storm sewers refer to the public infrastructure (either separate or combined with sanitary sewers) provided for a property to collect storm water.
+Storm sewer service adjacent: Storm sewers refer to the public infrastructure (either separate or combined with sanitary sewers) provided for a property to collect storm water.

-- Present Our records show that storm sewers are adjacent to the property. - Absent Our records show that storm sewers are not adjacent to the property.
+- Yes Our records show that storm sewers are adjacent to the property. - No Our records show that storm sewers are not adjacent to the property.

-Water supply service: Water supply service refers to the public water supply infrastructure available to a property.
+Water supply service adjacent: Water supply service refers to the public water supply infrastructure available to a property.

-- Present Our records show that the property is adjacent to a water supply service. - Absent Our records show the property is not adjacent to a water supply service.
+- Yes Our records show that the property is adjacent to a water supply service. - No Our records show the property is not adjacent to a water supply service.

-Access to paved public roads: Paved public roads are part of the public road access infrastructure and must be adjacent to the property.
+Paved public roads adjacent: Paved public roads are part of the public road access infrastructure and must be adjacent to the property.

-- Present A paved public road is adjacent to the property. - Absent A paved public road is not adjacent to the property.
+- Yes A paved public road is adjacent to the property. - No A paved public road is not adjacent to the property.

-Access to sidewalk, curb or gutters: Sidewalks, curbs or gutters are part of the City's public road and sidewalk access infrastructure and must be adjacent to the property.
+Sidewalks, curbs or gutters adjacent: Sidewalks, curbs or gutters are part of the City's public road and sidewalk access infrastructure and must be adjacent to the property.

-- Present Our records show that sidewalks, curbs or gutters exist as part of the public road and walkway access for the property. - Absent Our records show that sidewalks, curbs or gutters do not exist as part of the public road and walkway access for the property.
+- Yes Our records show that sidewalks, curbs or gutters exist as part of the public road and walkway access for the property. - No Our records show that sidewalks, curbs or gutters do not exist as part of the public road and walkway access for the property.